JuliaLang/juliaup/README.md

 ## Status

-The Windows version of this installer is considered production ready.
-The Linux and Mac versions are prerelease versions that should not be used in production environments.
+This installer is considered production ready.

 ## Installation